Why do you have to make a pivot lean startup? Real life story

 Another false start

 Taking my past mistakes into account, before even thinking about developing my MVP, I began to study the topic myself so I could do my own validations and comparisons.
-It turned out that there are already many applications and systems utilising facial recognition software and the competition is very tough.
+It turned out that there are already many applications and systems utilizing facial recognition software and the competition is very tough.
 There were already many big players, including regular press releases from companies on Facebook that were performing 3% better than even Google itself!
 I was surprised to hear that many of the startups from the post-Soviet space were now the leaders in this field.

 For now let’s talk about the formation of ideas, the birth of the project and the development of my first MVP.
+What is MVP?